sap-tutorials/Tutorials/tutorials/spa-subscribe-booster/spa-subscribe-booster.md

   - How to activate SAP Process Automation in SAP BTP Free Tier

 ---
-SAP Process Automation on the SAP Business Technology Platform combines the capabilities of SAP Workflow Management and SAP Intelligent RPA in an easy-to-use, no-code AI-powered experience.
+SAP Process Automation in the SAP Business Technology Platform combines the capabilities of SAP Workflow Management and SAP Intelligent RPA in an easy-to-use, no-code AI-powered experience.
 It increases organizations' capacity to drive process automation by empowering business experts to become citizen developers.
 Leveraging the power of no-code, citizen developers can build, adapt, improve, and innovate business processes with minimum assistance from scarce IT resources.

 [ACCORDION-BEGIN [Step 1: ](Creation of SAP BTP Free Tier Account)]